Hives/makers-notes/week-2/domain-model-diagramming-workshop/README.md

 - add a tag to a note
 - search for notes with a particular tag

-and then into sequence and class diagrams.
+and then translated these interactions one by one into a sequence diagram, updating the class diagram along the way.

 Through diagramming the interaction Sophie came to realise that 'add a tag to note' does not belong on the sequence diagram.
 The way you'd achieve that is by writing a method on `Notebook` which returns the stored notes.
 The user can then get the note they want to change from that, and use a method like `set_tag` on the `Note` object.
 So it's not actually an interaction between `Notebook` and `Note`.
 So drawing the diagrams helped to clarify the interaction between the classes.